DavidRickards/DavidRickards.github.io/essays/ai-thoughts-and-uses.md

 # Challenges and Opportunities:
 The biggest challenges and limitations that I observed while using ChatGPT in software engineering is that it can only help well with more contained common problems.
 What I mean by that is if you ask ChatGPT to work with or write code that is supposed to be connected with a multiple of pages, files, etc. then it runs into more problems when you try to attach everything together.
 It does not have access to everything, it only knows what you give it, so it is better to start small and build off what it gives you, making sure to test it as you go along.
 Another limitation that it has is that when working with uncommon application languages they are often too specific for ChatGPT to give you correctly syntactic code.
 Opportunities that arise from the use of AI are personalized learning paths where the AI can adapt to your strengths and weaknesses, optimizing your learning journey.
-I can also play a pivotal role in refining and adapting curriculums based on industry trends, emerging technologies, and the evolving needs of the software engineering field to ensure that education remains relevant in this ever changing field.
+I can also play a pivotal role in refining and adapting curriculums based on industry trends, emerging technologies, and the evolving needs of the software engineering field to ensure that education remains relevant in this ever-changing field.

 # Comparative Analysis: